 This holiday goes off the beaten track to discover some of the more sparsely populated corners of this wildly beautiful country, including the Carretera Austral, only completed in the early 1980s and the first proper road to negotiate this fractured region of fjords, glaciers and rivers.

 A 4,000km long, skinny coastal strip backed by the Andes mountain range, Chile has a variety of climate and landscape to match its changing latitudes.
 This holiday explores a little visited part of Patagonia.
 First, we take you exploring the back-roads of the deeply traditional island of Chiloé and intact, ancient forests in the lake district.
 The most rewarding way to explore your next destination, Aisén (Chile's Region XI), is in your own hire vehicle.
 An area of staggering natural beauty, Aisén was for centuries neglected: its fractured landscape of fjords and glaciers hard to negotiate, its agricultural potential meagre, its natural resources hidden away.
 Political dissidents were sent into exile here, and immigrants from persecution also found peace among the pines.
-Now the region is opening up to visitors.
+Now the region, long favoured by fishermen, is opening up to visitors and becoming popular with outdoor adventure activities enthusiasts.
 The Austral Road offers one of South America's great iconic road trips with scenery of almost unimaginable beauty.
 To help you on your way, all your hotels are pre-booked and we have suggested a route to help you get the most out of this magnificent region.

 This trip has no fixed departures but restrictions may apply - check operator website